einbahnstrasse/Goldford-MTEC1003/index.markdown

 	* After these first 2 steps, contact the instructor with any additional questions.
 * **Excused absences/lateness must be accompanied by documentation** and/or include advance notice with the instructor where possible.
 Excused absences/lateness will not impact on your grade.
 Absences may be excused in cases of: documentation of illness provided by a doctor, religious observance with advance notice, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.
 * _A lack of communication with the instructor about planned absences will therefore be treated as UNEXCUSED.
 Be in touch early._
-* **Unexcused absences/lateness result in lowered participation grades.** Prompt arrival online earns you an immediate 5 points (i.e. full participation).
+* **Unexcused absences and lateness will result in lowered participation grades.** Prompt arrival online earns you an immediate 5 points (i.e. full participation).
 For arrivals after 2:30 PM, the following weighted score system applies:

 <div class="latetable">
 <table>